albertodemichelis/squirrel/doc/source/stdlib/stdiolib.rst

 .. note:: If origin is omitted the parameter is defaulted as 'b'(beginning of the stream).

-.. js:function:: file.tell()
+.. sq:function:: file.tell()

     returns the read/write pointer absolute position

-.. js:function:: file.writeblob(src)
+.. sq:function:: file.writeblob(src)

     :param blob src: the source blob containing the data to be written

     writes a blob in the stream

-.. js:function:: file.writen(n, type)
+.. sq:function:: file.writen(n, type)

     :param number n: the value to be written
     :param int type: type of the number to write